 UK GAAP amounts (per QMA) – Column A

-Column A must be completed in accordance with the UK GAAP balance sheet submitted as QMA002 column C, as part of the QMA,.
+Column A must be completed in accordance with the UK GAAP balance sheet submitted as QMA002 column C, as part of the QMA.
 A comment is required on QSR990 if there are known differences in the treatment of certain items.

 Specifically, it is expected that when comparing the GAAP columns between the QMA and QSR002 column A, the following categories when individually aggregated will not produce differences: